msaleem-temp/organellenet/daily_progress_logs.md

 _____________________________________________________________________
 **Date:** August 31, 2026

-**Task:** Filtering Correct Target Class
+**Task:** Filtering Correct Target Class and Encoding them into 13 classes.

 -> **Hypotheses:**
-1. While filtering target classes, we are using 13 instance classes, As a result, target_class.json have only these 13 classes.
-While, in PyTorch dataset classes, we are using IDs of semantic classes which are useless because we have already excluded them while filtering.
+1. While filtering target classes, we are using 13 instance classes, During filtering, we should encode 40 classes into 13 main classes.

--> **Status:** 🟢 Done
+-> **Status:** 🔵 In Progress

--> **Result:** I found bug in my code, actually it was corrected by Dr. Samia.
+-> **Result:** N/A

 _____________________________________________________________________
 **Date:** Sep 1, 2026